-On December 13, 2023 the Company declared cash dividends to the Parent Bank amounting to P500 million, which have been paid in full on December 22, 2023.
+On December 13, 2023, the Company declared cash dividends to the Parent Bank amounting to P500 million, which have been paid in full on December 22, 2023.
+There were no dividends declared or paid by the Company in 2024.

 Accumulated reserves